Craters – Surface Surveys

 Craters of the Moon Lava Field – Idaho, USA

-Protected in 1924 as a US National Monument and in 2017, the Monument received an International Dark Sky Park designation in 2019.
+Protected in 1924 as a US National Monument.
+In 2019, the monument received an International Dark Sky Park designation.

-Occupying an area of 400 square miles and bordering the Snake River Plain, Craters of the Moon Lava Field is the largest Holocene-aged, basaltic lava field in the continental US and one of the best-preserved.
+Occupying an area of 400 square miles and bordering the Snake River Plain, Craters of the Moon is the one of the largest and best-preserved Holocene-aged, basaltic lava fields in the US.

 In 1969, Apollo 14 astronauts spent time in the lava fields in preparation for their trip to the moon.
 NASA research continues at Craters of the Moon today.